-- Research and development of new scientific instrumentation, tools and methods for research infrastructures taking into due account resource efficiency (e.g. energy consumption) and environmental (including climate-related) impacts.
-This could also include the development of new, more sustainable and efficient methods of collecting data and/or of providing access, including remote and digital, as well as digitalisation of instrumentation, services and results; - their technology validation and prototyping; - training of RI staff for the operation and use of these new solutions.
+- their technology validation and prototyping; - training of RI staff for the operation and use of these new solutions.
 When relevant, developing skills on technical validation to industrial standards; - the innovative potential for industrial exploitation of the solutions and/or for the benefits of the society, including facilitating proof of concept for use by SMEs.

-Consortia should be built around a leading core of at least 3 world-class research infrastructures, being ESFRI infrastructures, European Research Infrastructures Consortia (ERICs) and/or other world-class research infrastructures of European interest96 and can include a wider set of RIs.
+Consortia should be built around a leading core of at least 3 world-class research infrastructures, being ESFRI infrastructures, European Research Infrastructures Consortia (ERICs) and/or other world-class research infrastructures that are intergovernmental organisations of European interest, and can include a wider set of RIs.
 Other technological partners, including industry and SMEs, should also be involved, thus promoting innovation and knowledge sharing through co-development of new technical solutions for research infrastructures.

-Proposals may include PCP97 subcontracting activities as described in part H of the General Annexes of the work programme.
+Proposals may include PCP subcontracting activities as described in part H of the General Annexes of the work programme.
 This option encourages the use of public procurements for the competitive development of new specific solutions, whilst opening market opportunities for industry and researchers active in the EU and Associated Countries.
 By establishing the procurement process in consecutive phases, the PCP activity can support the development of competing designs, prototypes, and solution testing.
 This ensures that investment risks do not prevent tackling specific scientific and technological issues, and allows to approach a problem from different angles and to test different solutions.